ariellewoods/Lake-Junin-Data-Viz/README.md

 <br></br>
 <img width="752" alt="FeaturedIn" src="https://github.com/ariellewoods/Lake-Junin-Data-Viz/assets/133836011/156d5db5-fdc0-4d8b-b370-fad627b12585">

-This work has been featured in Nature Comms, among other
+This work is ongoing and has been featured so far in Nature Comms, Science, among other journals.
 <br></br>